 Honesty, compassion and conviction.

-About 4 years after I came to Gordon Feinblatt, in 1981, I felt that the practice, and in particular the stress and demands of trying cases, was overwhelming.
-I still had 2 teenagers at home at that time and a husband in public life.
+About four years after I came to Gordon Feinblatt in 1981, I felt that the practice, and in particular the stress and demands of trying cases, was overwhelming.
+I still had two teenagers at home at that time and a husband in public life.
 I considered getting out of the practice of law.
 I stuck it out and learned how to put all the energy I needed into the cases but not make them the exclusive controlling factor in my life.
 Family came first.

 I do not believe there is ever a “defining moment” in life.
 You can never be exactly where you "want to be” because there is always something new ahead.
 Not sitting back on your laurels, but continuing to learn as if you do not know everything is how to keep your edge.

 My advice to women attorneys about a career at a law firm is do your best, don’t give up, but do it your way.
 There were many points in my legal career (which has spanned almost 38 years) when I thought it would be nice to quit.
 This was particularly true when my children were young.
 I felt pulled in different directions and it was hard.
 But, I persevered primarily, because I enjoyed the people I was working with (attorneys at the law firm, attorneys at the bar, and many clients) and the work was stimulating.
 In the end, I would tell myself, I’ll establish a schedule and a practice that works for me (“do it my way”).